 “Unfortunately if you want to get rid of nesting subterranean termites drilling is necessary.”

-At least once a week we get an inquiry about “No Drill” termite treatments.
-It seems more Phoenix area termite exterminators are offering this “service.”
+At least once a week we get an inquiry about no Drill termite treatment services.
+It seems more Phoenix area termite exterminators are offering this service.

 No drill termite treatment services consist of a service technician merely trenching the soft areas around a home and applying a termiticide.
 The application usually takes less than an hour.
 Abutting slabs and garage interiors if treated at all receive a surface application.

-Less than 20 years ago the mark of an acceptable termite treatment consisted of trenching around a home, down drilling all abutting slabs and either angle drilling, or down drilling the main slab.
-Arizona Pest regulations actually required this type of treatment when servicing a home for a real estate transaction.
+Less than 20 years ago the mark of a fair termite treatment consisted of trenching around a home, down drilling all abutting slabs and either angle drilling, or down drilling the central piece.
+Arizona Pest regulations required this type of treatment when servicing a home for a real estate transaction.

-When that State regulation was eased exterminators began to do “outside wraps” as a way to save on labor and treatment costs.
+When that State law was eased, exterminators began to do “outside wraps” as a way to save on labor and treatment costs.
 “Outside wraps” consisted of trenching the soft areas around a home, down drilling abutting slabs and inside garages.
-Areas under the main home slab were only treated if necessary.
+Zones of the main house slab were only treated if necessary.

-Today many Phoenix area exterminators have evolved to offering “no drill” in order to generate more sales at reduced costs.
+Today many Phoenix area exterminators have evolved to offer “no drill” to generate more sales at reduced costs.